 If you have only recently registered, you should note that you can’t add VAT to your invoices if you haven’t received your registration number yet.

-As we mentioned above, VAT invoices have to be issued with a unique, sequential number.
+As mentioned above, VAT invoices must be issued with a unique, sequential number.
 For instance, if you’re providing a service for ABC Company Ltd, your invoices should be formatted as ABC 001, ABC 002, and so on.

 This will also help you to keep tabs on your own accounting.
 For more information on what a VAT invoice should include, see here for more details.